ajavamind/A3DCamera/README.md

 * Shutter/Print - (XBP Mode/Camera key or R game controller key) In Live-view mode take a photo on key release.
 In Photo Booth mode show count down seconds delay, until photo capture.
 In Review mode print current review photo.

 * Y - Zoom and shift photo in playback review mode
-* X - View and modify the Parallax in live-view alterning the placement of the stereo window.
-Saves Parallax change in storage
+* X - View and modify the Parallax in live-view to change the placement of the stereo window.
+Saves Parallax change in storage.
+Not working in Review.
 * BACK ( A key on the game controller )   - Toggles game controller soft keys on the display.
 Cancel continuous capture or return to camera app from print.
 This is the standard BACK key for Android apps.
 * STATUS/OK ( B key game controller ) - Toggle current active feature lock/unlock.
 Use to lock/unlock EV after minus or plus keys change exposure compensation.
 Same applies to Zoom and Parallax changes.
 * MINUS - decrease EV exposure compensation by 1/6.